 Next, select the Alert Type you would like to monitor.
 Users can select from Performance, Data Drift, Data Integrity, or Traffic monitors.
 For this example, we'll set up a Data Drift alert to measure distribution drift.

 Next, users can focus on the alerts comparison method.
 Learn more about Alert comparisons on the Alerts Platform Guide.
-For our example, we will select the Relative comparison option, and compare it to the same time 7 days back.
+For our example, we will select the Relative comparison option, and compare to the same time 7 days back.
 Users can select the alert condition as well as a Warning and Critical threshold.
 We will ask for an alert when the production data is greater than 10%.